vmanot/SwiftDB/README.md

 # SwiftDB [WIP]

 > [!IMPORTANT]
-> This package is under development and is beign currently rewritten to fully leverage Swift 5.9.
+> This package is under development and is being currently rewritten to fully leverage Swift 5.9.

 A modern, type-safe database abstraction layer.
 SwiftDB aims to be an opinionated DBAL for relational and document-oriented databases.